 What We Found

 In the first study (Ferry et al., 2009), gold nanorods migrated from seawater into biofilms, sediments, plants, and animals.
-Based on a mass-balance model, approximately 84% of the gold was accounted for within the various compartments of the system.
+Based on a mass-balance model, approximately 84 percent of the gold was accounted for within the various compartments of the system.
 Clams and biofilms accumulated the greatest mass of nanoparticles, suggesting that gold nanorods can readily pass from the water column to the marine food web.
 In the second study (Cleveland et al., 2012), the silver migrated from the water column, accumulating in the estuarine biota (hard clams, grass shrimp, mud snails, cordgrass stalks/leaves, biofilms, intertidal sediment, and sand).
 The results of bioconcentration and trophic transfer factors indicated that significant amounts of silver were taken up by the organisms through trophic transfer.
-The nanomaterial products released significant amounts of silver over the 60-day study in the mesocosms, ultimately releasing 82% to 99% of their total silver loads.
+The nanomaterial products released significant amounts of silver over the 60-day study in the mesocosms, ultimately releasing 82 to 99 percent of their total silver loads.